jaeshleman/pyMAGE2RDF/README.txt

 This representation does not currently attempt to align the output with any extant ontology for MAGE or other gene expression studies.

+DEPENDENCIES:  requires instalation of the rdflib package for python.
+TESTED with PYTHON ver.
+2.7.2

+To execute the code, use the script "RunMAGE2RDF"

+    Set variable runRoot in the code below.
+    The runRoot variable should point to an accessible directory that itself contains the subDirectories "XML_in", "XML_out",RDF_out" and "FailedXMLinfiles"

+    MAGE-ML documents to be converted are placed in the "XML_in" directory.
+    Once converted, the source document will be moved to "XML_out" and a n3 serialization will be written to "RDF_out".
+    Files that cannot be converted will be moved to "FailedXMLinfiles"